 Students and their parents are understandably concerned about the issue of safety on college campuses.
 We share their concern and understand our responsibility to contribute to a protected campus environment.
 Although St. John’s has experienced a lower incidence of crime than surrounding areas, our community is not immune to crime.
 The number of incidents occurring on the campus can be reduced if all members of the community practice everyday precautions that will help to make a safe community.

-Questions or concerns about Public Safety and or its operations should be addressed to Robert Mueck, director of public safety. director of public safety.
+Questions or concerns about Public Safety and or its operations should be addressed to Robert Mueck, director of public safety.
 The Public Safety Office is located in Pinkney Hall.
-A security officer can always be reached from campus phones at ext.
+An officer can always be reached from campus phones at ext.
 2000, from off-campus phones at 443-336-2348.

 Simple precautions can reduce the likelihood that you will become the victim of a crime.